Homing and position management

 When the system powers up, it doesn't know where the motor is currently positioned.
 It could be pointing to various directions depending on the timing of the last time the system was shut off.

 Also, if the stepper motor receives exceeding external force, the step will slip out of alignment (stall).
-If this happens, the motor will continue to work with offset between the programmed and its physical position.
+If this happens, the motor will continue to work with an unknown offset between the expected position and its actual.

-Therefore, applications that have position or orientation must use sensors to detect a reference position on startup or periodically.
+Therefore, applications that have position or orientation must use sensors to detect a reference position on startup or periodically while it is active.
 This action is called homing.

-Each axis of STEP400/STEP800 has HOME connector which can connect sensors or switches.
-STEP400 has LIMIT sensor inputs in addition to HOME inputs.
+Each axis of both the STEP400 and STEP800 has a HOME connector which can connect sensors or switches.
+The STEP400 has LIMIT sensor inputs in addition to HOME inputs.
 5V is supplied to each connector for the sensing power source.

 This input is connected directly to the motor driver chip and can be used in conjunction with the driver's homing function.
 Usually, this connector is used for the home sensor.

 Some applications may require two sensors.
-For example, a slider has a limited operating range, and if it stalls during the operation, it may collide with one of either end.
+For example, a slider has a limited operating range and if it stalls during operation, it may collide with one of either end.
 In such cases, installing sensors on both ends of the slider will prevent collisions.

 The motor can be set to force-stop when these sensors respond, but these can also be used as simple switch inputs separated from the motor operation.
 For example, you can connect a push button to one of them and press to send an OSC message.